NAME OF SOCIETY: NANAIMO KENNEL CLUB

-7.2 A contract to be signed by the Society must be signed on behalf of the Society
+7.2 A contract to be signed by the Club must be signed:

-- (b) By one or more individuals authorized by the Board to sign the record on behalf of the Society in their capacity as committee chairs.
+- (b) For contracts under $500: by one or more members authorized by the Board to sign the contract on behalf of the Club

 Final disbursement of club funds

-7.3 Upon the winding-up or dissolution of the society, the funds and remaining property after payment of all costs, charges and expenses properly incurred in the winding-up or dissolution, and after payment of any debts of the society, shall be given to a non-profit charitable dog organization(s) which applies at least 70% of its gross income into the welfare of dogs, and/or a canine health research organization(s) as selected by the Board of Directors.
+7.3 Upon the winding-up or dissolution of the club, the funds and remaining property after payment of all costs, charges and expenses properly incurred in the winding up or dissolution, and after payment of any debts of the club, shall be given to a non-profit charitable dog organization(s) which applies at least 70% of its gross income into the welfare of dogs, and/or a canine health research organization(s) as selected by the Board of Directors.

 - Members hereby pledge to practice good sportsmanship at all times, and to conduct themselves in a manner that reﬂects well upon the Club.